grking8/homepage/_posts/2019-02-12-python-imports-101.md

 it is in is a package).

-The interpreter follows the same steps as before, only now it also deals with the dot notation - it replaces the dots with operating system path separators, e.g. `/` for Linux.
+The interpreter follows the same steps as before, only now it also deals with dot notation - it replaces the dots with operating system path separators, e.g. `/` for Linux.

+In `a.py`, `import dir1.c` is an absolute package import.

 So, the first file the interpreter looks for is